 Those are wonderful digital topics for you to write about, make a video course on or promote by someone else.
 But you can also promote tangible items that will help them.
 Those include things like food or weight scales, meal deliveries, dumbbells and more.

-So, for example, let us say you build a product review site for survival water filtration systems and you review things like rain barrels and other items a prepper would need for this aspect of homesteading.
+For example, let us say you build a product review site for survival water filtration systems and you review things like rain barrels and other items a prepper would need for this aspect of homesteading.

 Is Selling Space or Subscribers a Smart Move?